Fourth Sunday of Lent - Mothering Sunday

 And with your spirit.

-The priest gives the threefold blessing and we reply each time:
+The celebrant gives the blessing and we reply:

 Amen.

-The priest sits to put on incense, then reverences the Altar and makes his way to the Easter Garden.
+The celebrant sits to put on incense, then reverences the Altar and makes his way to the Shrine of Our Lady to sing the Angelus Domini.

 Let us pray: